EtherTyper/CoreML.js/README.md

 # CoreML.js

 A JavaScript helper library and soon runtime for Apple's .mlmodel format.
+Currently, I'm aiming for feature parity with the .mlmodel support built into the Xcode 9 Beta, and everything it displays, minus the generated Swift source code.

 Using the protobuf files for .mlmodel, available under the following New BSD-like license: